 The procedure involves making two tiny (4-5mm) incisions at the front of the ankle.
 One ‘portal’ is used to introduce the arthroscopic camera, and the other ‘portal’ is for the passage of tiny specialised instruments.
 Once the condition has been address, the portals are closed and a bandage is applied.
 Depending on what condition was addressed, you can frequently commence walking the same day.

-When you go home, you can remove the bandage after 3 days, but please keep the dressings that are on below, until your review.
-Leg elevation for the first week is also encouraged.
+When you go home, please keep your dressings on and dry until you next review.
+Leg elevation of the first week or so is also encouraged and beneficial.

 Posterior Ankle Arthroscopy

 This procedure is typically reserved for patients with posterior ankle impingement.
 The lead up to the surgery, and instructions following the surgery are similar to what is outlined above in ‘Anterior Ankle Arthroscopy’.
 The two incisions that are used are both made at the back (posterior) aspect of the ankle joint alongside the achilles tendon (Heel cord).